Phenomenological Approaches to Self-Consciousness

 This self-consciousness we ought to consider not as a new consciousness, but as the only mode of existence which is possible for a consciousness of something (Sartre 1943, 20 [1956, liv]).

 The notion of pre-reflective self-awareness is related to the idea that experiences have a subjective ‘feel’ to them, a certain (phenomenal) quality of ‘what it is like’ or what it ‘feels’ like to have them.
 As it is usually expressed outside of phenomenological texts, to undergo a conscious experience necessarily means that there is something it is like for the subject to have that experience (Nagel 1974; Searle 1992).
 This is obviously true of bodily sensations like pain.
 But it is also the case for perceptual experiences, experiences of desiring, feeling, and thinking.
-There is something it is like to taste chocolate, and this is different from what it is like to remember what it is like to taste chocolate, or to smell vanilla, to run, to stand still, to feel envious, nervous, depressed or happy, or to entertain an abstract belief.
-Yet, at the same time, as I live through these differences, there is something experiential that is, in some sense, the same, namely, their distinct first-personal character.
-All the experiences are characterized by a quality of mineness or for-me-ness, the fact that it is I who am having these experiences.
-All the experiences are given (at least tacitly) as my experiences, as experiences I am undergoing or living through.
-All of this suggests that first-person experience presents me with an immediate and non-observational access to myself, and that consequently (phenomenal) consciousness consequently entails a (minimal) form of self-consciousness.
-To put it differently, unless a mental process is pre-reflectively self-conscious there will be nothing it is like to undergo the process, and it therefore cannot be a phenomenally conscious process.
+There is something it is like to taste chocolate, and this is different from what it is like to remember or imagine what it is like to taste chocolate, or to smell vanilla, to run, to stand still, to feel envious, nervous, depressed or happy, or to entertain an abstract belief.

 There are also lines of argumentation in contemporary analytical philosophy of mind that are close to and consistent with the phenomenological conception of pre-reflective self-awareness.
-Alvin Goldman provides and example:
+Alvin Goldman provides an example:

 [Consider] the case of thinking about x or attending to x.
 In the process of thinking about x there is already an implicit awareness that one is thinking about x.
 There is no need for reflection here, for taking a step back from thinking about x in order to examine it…When we are thinking about x, the mind is focused on x, not on our thinking of x.
 Nevertheless, the process of thinking about x carries with it a non-reflective self-awareness (Goldman 1970, 96).

 A similar view has been defended by Owen Flanagan, who not only argues that consciousness involves self-consciousness in the weak sense that there is something it is like for the subject to have the experience, but also speaks of the low-level self-consciousness involved in experiencing my experiences as mine (Flanagan 1992, 194).
 As Flanagan quite correctly points out, this primary type of self-consciousness should not be confused with the much stronger notion of self-consciousness that is in play when we are thinking about our own narrative self.
 The latter form of reflective self-consciousness presupposes both conceptual knowledge and narrative competence.
 It requires maturation and socialization, and the ability to access and issue reports about the states, traits, dispositions that make one the person one is.
-To claim that every kind of self-consciousness is conceptual is overly cognitive.
-Bermúdez (1998), to mention one further philosopher in the analytic tradition, argues that there are a variety of nonconceptual forms of self-consciousness that are “logically and ontogenetically more primitive than the higher forms of self-consciousness that are usually the focus of philosophical debate” (1998, 274; also see Poellner 2003).
-This growing consensus across philosophical studies supports the phenomenological view of pre-reflective self-consciousness.
+Other philosophers who have defended comparable views, include José Luis Bermúdez (1998), who has argued that that there are a variety of nonconceptual forms of self-consciousness that are “logically and ontogenetically more primitive than the higher forms of self-consciousness that are usually the focus of philosophical debate” (1998, 274; also see Poellner 2003), and Uriah Kriegel (2009) who has defended the existence of a type of self-consciousness that is intrinsic to and inherent in phenomenal consciousness.
+Across a variety of philosophical studies, then, one finds support for the phenomenological conception of pre-reflective self-awareness.

 That pre-reflective self-awareness is implicit, then, means that I am not confronted with a thematic or explicit awareness of the experience as belonging to myself.
 Rather we are dealing with a non-observational self-acquaintance.
 Here is how Heidegger and Sartre put the point: